microsoft/vssdktestfx/README.md

 If you do not already have an app.config.tt file (or perhaps it is called just app.config), you can create your T4 macro-enabled file as demonstrated by [this pull request](https://devdiv.visualstudio.com/DevDiv/Connected%20Experience/_git/VS/pullrequest/62848?_a=files&path=%2Fsrc%2Fdebugger%2FRazor%2FUnitTests).

+You may need to adjust the version values in the `Moq` binding redirect to match the available version.

 ```xml
 <?xml version="1.0" ?>
 <#@template hostspecific="true"#>